top of page

 The term 'journeyman' has its origins in medieval Europe, particularly in the guild system that governed skilled trades during that era.
 The word can be traced back to the Middle English 'journeymen,' which is derived from the Old French 'jornee,' meaning 'a day's work' or 'a day's journey.'
 This Old French term, in turn, is rooted in the Latin word 'diurnum,' meaning 'daily.'
 The term 'journeyman' originally referred to a skilled laborer who was no longer an apprentice but had not yet achieved the status of a master craftsman.
 These journeymen would travel from place to place, seeking work and gaining experience in their trade, which is why the concept of a journey or day's work is embedded in its etymology.

-Quiz: Find the meaning of the noun journeyman:
+Find the correct meaning of the noun journeyman:

 Try Again!